 If your plans had to change due to COVID-19, and you are required to give fresh Notice for your marriage or civil partnership, you will not be asked to pay again for this Notice.

-If you had planned to marry or enter into a civil partnership in an Approved Premises, such as a hotel, with a Registrar in attendance, please be aware that at the current time such premises are still restricted from opening.
+If you had planned to marry or enter into a civil partnership in an Approved Premises, such as a hotel, with a Registrar in attendance, these premises are now permitted to host ceremonies, but are limited to up to 30 persons indoors.
+However, please be advised that decisions on ceremonies and attendance numbers may alter from one premises to another, due to the need to ensure social distancing and the size of the rooms available.
 Any enquiry about your booked ceremony should start with contacting the Approved Premises.

 We ask that anyone exhibiting COVID symptoms or who is isolating after a family member exhibited symptoms does not attend the ceremony; and that as you travel to the Registrar Office, attend the ceremony, and afterwards, you abide by social distancing and keep safe.